abolipathak/sciprog_22/Practical-05/Readme.md

 1) Displays the Fibonacci series upto n

-2) Implements a function artanh(x) as an approximation to the Maclaurin series
+2) Implements a function artanh1(x) as an approximation to the Maclaurin series

 To compile run the below commands :